 The Board has an Audit Committee consisting of all Trustees who are Independent Trustees.
 Mr. Clark currently serves as a member of the Audit Committee and has been designated as an "audit committee financial expert" as defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "1934 Act").
 Mr. Clark, an Independent Trustee, is the Chairman of the Audit Committee.
-The Audit Committee has the responsibility, among other things, to: (i) oversee the accounting and financial reporting processes of the Trust and its internal control over financial reporting; (ii) oversee the quality and integrity of the Trust's financial statements and the independent audit thereof; (iii) oversee or, as appropriate, assist the Board's oversight of the Trust's compliance with legal and regulatory requirements that relate to the Trust's independent registered public accounting firm and, in connection therewith, to review and evaluate the qualifications, independence and performance of the Trust's independent registered public accounting firm; and (v) act as a liaison between the Trust's independent registered public accounting firm; and (v) act as a liaison between the Trust's independent registered public accounting firm during the fiscal year ended December 31, 2023.
+The Audit Committee has the responsibility, among other things, to: (i) oversee the accounting and financial reporting processes of the Trust and its internal control over financial reporting; (ii) oversee the quality and integrity of the Trust's financial statements and the independent audit thereof; (iii) oversee or, as appropriate, assist the Board's oversight of the Trust's compliance with legal and regulatory requirements that relate to the Trust's accounting and financial reporting, internal control over financial reporting and independent audit; (iv) approve prior to appointment the engagement of the Trust's independent registered public accounting firm and, in connection therewith, to review and evaluate the qualifications, independence and performance of the Trust's independent registered public accounting firm; and (v) act as a liaison between the Trust's independent registered public accounting firm; and (v) act as a liaison December 31, 2024.
 The Board also has a Nominating Committee consisting of all Trustees who are Independent Trustees.
 Mr. Pierce, an Independent Trustee, is the Chairman of the Nominating Committee.
 The Nominating Committee is responsible for recommending qualified candidates to the Board in the event that a position is vacated or created.
 The Nominating Committee would consider recommendations by shareholders if a vacancy were to exist.
 Shareholders may recommend candidates for Board positions by forwarding their correspondence to the Secretary of the Trust at the Trust's address and the shareholder communication will be forwarded to the Committee Chairperson for evaluation.
 In considering Trustee nominee candidates, the Nominating Committee takes into account a wide variety of factors, including the overall diversity of the Board's composition.
-The Nominating Committee believes the Board generally benefits from diversity of background, experience and views among its members, and considers this a factor in evaluating the composition of the Board, but has not adopted any specific policy in this regard.
-The Nominating Committee met one time during the fiscal year ended December 31, 2023.
+The Nominating Committee believes the Board generally benefits from diversity of background, experience and views among its members, and considers this a factor in evaluating the composition of the Board but has not adopted any specific policy in this regard.
+The Nominating Committee met one time during the fiscal year ended December 31, 2024.

 The Board has determined that its leadership structure is appropriate given the business and nature of the Trust.
-In connection with its determination, the Board considered that the Chairman of the Board is an interested Trustee.
-The Chairman of the Board can play an important role in setting the agenda of the Board and also serves as a key point person for dealings between management and the Independent Trustees.
-The Independent Trustees believe that the Chairman's relationship with the Adviser facilitates meaningful dialogue between the Adviser and the Independent Trustees.
-The Board also considered that the Chairman of the Audit Committee is an Independent Trustee, which yields similar benefits with respect to the functions and activities of the various Board committees.
+The Board considers that the Chairman of the Audit Committee is an Independent Trustee, which yields similar benefits with respect to the functions and activities of the various Board committees.
 The Independent Trustees also regularly meet outside the presence of management.
 The Board has determined that its committees help ensure that the Trust has effective and independent governance and oversight.
 The Board also believes that its leadership structure facilitates the orderly and efficient flow of information to the Independent Trustees from management of the Trust, including the Adviser.
 The Board reviews its structure on an annual basis.